 Comparing the differences: Virtual Reality vs. Augmented Reality

 Both technologies are meant to solve consumer problems and extend the brand’s connection to the customer through product visualization, customer experiences, and brand differentiation ‒ the most common use cases in retail.

 The rise of such kind of technologies comes hand in hand with the surge of experiential retail and retailtainment.
-Consumers have developed an appetite for interactive shopping experiences that empower them to make better decisions faster, which is the focus AR and VR.
+Consumers have developed an appetite for interactive shopping experiences that empower them to make better decisions faster, which is the focus of AR and VR.
 They place entertainment at the centre of the offering, prioritizing engagement and building lasting relationships with consumers.

 This is particularly relevant amongst Gen Z users (13-17 years old).
 Research from Sonar revealed that:

 - 80% of them are more likely to visit a store that offers entertainment

 - 80% are more likely to visit stores offering AR and VR technologies

 - 79% are more likely to visit stores that offer interactive experiences to customize products